Fasolia Yabsa (Iraqi White Bean Stew)

 - Start by soaking the dry beans overnight in water (this takes 2 minutes! more on why I use dry beans below)

-- Add the diced onions and continue to cook it with the meat for a few minutes
+- Add the diced onions and continue to cook it with the meat for a few minutes.
+Add tomato paste, salt and pepper and caramelize the tomato paste to give it extra flavour.

 - Check the seasoning and adjust the water level by simmering it for 10-15 minutes.
 The simmering process is important as it’ll help you either thicken your stew (by adding more tomato paste and/or boiling off some water) or thin it out by adding a bit more water.
 Taste it until it’s perfect and you’re done!